Client: Ottawa Macdonald-Cartier International Airport Authority

-The Ottawa International Airport Expansion Program (AEP) comprised a new 70,000m2 Passenger Terminal Building with a two-level arrivals/departures roadway, a new four-storey, 2,400 vehicle parking structure, apron and taxiway expansions, and a new aircraft de-icing facility.
-Associated site redevelopment includes a new airport access road, reconfigured surface parking, services rerouting, demolition of existing buildings, and re-supply of high voltage power to the site with a new multi-source service for increased redundancy.
+The expansion program comprised a new passenger terminal building with a two-level arrival/departure roadway, a new four-storey, 2,400 vehicle parking structure, apron and taxiway expansions, and a new aircraft deicing facility.
+Associated site redevelopment included a new airport access road, reconfigured surface parking, services rerouting, demolition of existing buildings, and resupply of high voltage power to the site with a new multisource service for increased redundancy.

-One of the major technical assignments completed for the Authority was the complete design and contract administration of a $4.7M tenant-fit up program for 15 airlines and service companies (including Air Canada and Westjet).
-The project included office and training spaces for CATSA and Transport Canada, as well as OMCIAA’s workshops.
+One of the major technical assignments completed for the OMCIAA was the complete design and contract administration of a $4.7M tenant-fit up program for 15 airlines and service companies (including Air Canada and WestJet).
+The project included office and training spaces for the Canadian Air Transport Security Authority and Transport Canada, as well as OMCIAA workshops.
 All work was undertaken to coordinate seamlessly with base building standards and to meet stringent budget constraints and construction completion dates.

-Since the AEP was completed, JLR has continued to assist the Authority with engineering and architectural services on an “Open Agreement” basis.
-We have completed a site services concept for Phase II of the AEP and a Master Servicing Plan for all OMCIAA lands.
+Since completion, JLR has continued to assist the OMCIAA with engineering and architectural services on an open agreement basis.
+JLR has completed a site services concept for Phase II of the Expansion Plan and a Master Servicing Plan for all OMCIAA lands.